13 Nov REVIEW: Wild Food Cafe, London’s raw, vegan restaurant

-Wild Food Cafe is healthy London’s raw, vegan, free-from restaurant hidden in Covent Garden, Bikini girls Vicky reviews;
+Wild Food Cafe is healthy London’s raw, vegan, free-from restaurant hidden in Covent Garden, Vicky reviews.

 Being a health obsessed vegan, I was excited when Wild Food Café invited me and a friend down to review.
 Hidden in a quirky part of Covent Garden Wild Food Café boasts a bright blue exterior staircase leading up to their café.
 Fairy lights hang from the windows and wooden tables and bars fill the café.
 An open planned kitchen is positioned at the back of the restaurant showing just how fresh the food is.